greenelab/hgsc_subtypes/README.md

 ## Analyses

-There are currently two pipelines in place to analyze hgsc subtypes, to reproduce the results of either pipeline, activate the `hgsc_subtypes` environment and run:
+There are currently two pipelines in place to analyze hgsc subtypes.
+To reproduce the results of either pipeline, activate the `hgsc_subtypes` environment and run: